 Let’s take for example a soft cover book that sells for $20.
 If your publishing company gives you the standard 7.5% royalty (and let’s say they give it to you off of the list price of your book, which some company’s will only give you 7.5% of their profits off of each individual book), then you make approximately $1.50 per book.
-Though this royalty percentage is somewhat common knowledge in traditional publishing, you can check out this post by one of my favorite bloggers (former literary agent and current author, Nathan Bransford) for this statistic as well as a few other interesting tidbits.
+Though this royalty percentage is somewhat common knowledge in traditional publishing, you can check out by one of my favorite bloggers (former literary agent and current author, Nathan Bransford) for this statistic as well as a few other interesting tidbits.

 You’ll have to sell 3,333 copies of your book to pay your publishing company back your advance.

 This means you’ll never see another dollar of profit (after your original advance) until your book has sold over 3,000 copies.

 So, selling 3,333 copies of your book, earns you $5,000 in the traditional publishing model.

 Do you know how much you would have made on those same 3,333 copies of your book through the self-publishing model I teach in Self-Publish Your Book Already (1 of the 10 courses inside my online school, Publish Your Thing)?
 Assuming you charged the same $20 per copy and had ~170 pages in your book?

 Because you’ll be making over $9 with each sale.